NarubyRiverlione/steamboiler/memory-bank/systemPatterns.md

 ## Key Technical Decisions

+### Condenser Pressure Calculation

+The condenser pressure calculation follows a multi-step process:

+1. **CAR Pressure Calculation**: Calculates pressure based on the Air Extraction Pump status
+2. **SJAE Pressure Calculation**: Further reduces pressure if the Steam Jet Air Extraction is enabled
+3. **Vacuum Decay**: Applies natural vacuum decay when pumps are disabled
+4. **Pressure Validation**: Ensures pressure stays within realistic bounds

+The implementation includes several key features:
+- **Automatic SJAE Disabling**: SJAE is automatically disabled when:
+  - There is no steam flow from the boiler
+  - The pressure is above a threshold relative to the CAR maximum vacuum
+- **Valve Position Effect**: The SJAE valve position affects the vacuum increase rate
+- **Steam Flow Dependency**: The SJAE effectiveness is proportional to the available steam flow

 ### Steam Table Implementation

 The simulation uses a data-driven approach with steam tables to ensure accurate thermodynamic properties: